-The Tasmanian Safari Bus Tour belongs to the ZooDoo Wildlife Park, which is 6km from the historical township of Richmond, Tasmania.
-Forget historical; more like hysterical when you land at this attraction!
+The Tasmanian Safari Bus Tour belongs to ZooDoo Wildlife Park, 6km from the historical township of Richmond, Tasmania.
+Forget historical; more like hysterical when you land here!

 ZooDoo Wildlife Park: Safari Bus Tour

-After a picnic lunch in the grounds (I had my own, but they do have a cafeteria), I joined the queue for the safari bus tour.
-The bus makes its run several times daily, so you can schedule your trip between lion-feeding shows.
+After a picnic lunch in the grounds, our group joined the queue for the safari bus tour.
+The bus made a run several times daily, so we could schedule our trip between lion-feeding shows.

-The gruff instructions from the driver include the order to hold tightly to the bag of chaff you are given.
-“Any lost bags will result in a $50 littering fine”, he said.
-Turns out, that’s a huge joke.
+The gruff instructions from the driver included the order to hold tightly to the bag of chaff we were given.
+He told us that any lost bags would result in a $50 littering fine.
+As it turned out, that was a huge joke.
 Have you ever tried to keep your grip on a paper bag when a ravenous emu is grabbing at it with its pointy beak?
-If you survive the emu-feeding, you are challenged by the ostriches, and then the camels on the home straight.
+We survived the emu-feeding, only to be challenged by the ostriches.
+And then the camels on the home straight.

-- hold your handbag tightly to your chest
+- hold our belongings tightly to our chest

-- leave it unguarded on the safari bus, or
+- leave our belongings unguarded on the bus

-- just throw it out and stand back!
+- just throw our belongings out and stand back

-Honestly, it’s the kind of experience that evokes screams of laughter from some, and terror from others.
-Thankfully, I returned with all fingers intact and only a little camel dribble in my hair.
-Needing something a little more sedate I returned to the peaceful, sleepy koala.
+Honestly, the experience evoked screams of laughter from some, and screams of terror from others.
+Thankfully, we survived with all fingers intact and only a little camel dribble in our hair.
+Needing something a little more sedate, we returned to the peaceful, sleepy koala.

-For a fee, you can have your photo taken with the koala or a wombat, or even have your image merged with that of a tiger.
-There are plenty of opportunities to take your own photos, especially if you buy a bag of chaff – attract a crowd of animals in one shake.
-International tourists can fill their albums with snaps of Australian wildlife.
+For a fee, we could’ve had our photos taken with the koala or a wombat.
+There were plenty of opportunities to take our own photos though, especially when we bought a bag of chaff.
+That attracted a crowd of animals in one shake.
+The international tourists at ZooDoo would’ve filled their albums with snaps of Australian wildlife.

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.